Approved by the Transportation Policy Committee on January 29, 2025

 • Vehicular turning movements and traffic patterns

-Use of UAS for civil engineering and other applications must be conducted under a regime that is safe and also compatible with federal, state, and local community standards and regulations.
+Use of UAS for civil engineering and other applications must be conducted under a protocol that is safe and compliant with federal, state, and local community standards and regulations.
+However, standards and regulations need to be flexible to fully realize the benefits of UAS technology and use.

 ASCE Policy Statement 549